Hibatullah1/SZABCROP-DeepCNNsforTomatoLeafDisease/README.md

 ![szabcrop](https://github.com/Hibatullah1/SZABCROP-DeepCNNsforTomatoLeafDisease/assets/109016139/1022fcf8-42af-41cc-834f-7095e5e345c5)

-In this project the deep learning techniques are applied for the task of image classification and recognition.
-These models are renowned for their effectiveness in extracting features from images through multiple layers of convolutional and pooling operations.
-AlexNet, VGG-16, ResNet50, and ResNet152V2 are widely used in the scientific community due to their proven performance in various computer vision task.
+Deep learning techniques are used in this project to help in the recognition and classification of tomato leaf images.
+These models are well known for their ability to extract features from images using several layers of pooling and convolutional processes.